-There are five pressure transducers in the system.
+There are three pressure transducers in the system.
 T1 is used for measurement of the supply pressure.
 T2 is used for control and measurement of the saturation pressure and T3 is used for the measurement of the chamber pressure.
-T5 and T6 are used for the control of the refrigeration system.

 T1 = AIR/GAS SUPPLY